-64 A. When a person is convicted of a felony, not a capital offense, committed on or after January 1, 65 2000, he shall be required to undergo a substance abuse screening and, if the screening indicates a substance abuse or dependence problem, an assessment by a certified substance abuse counselor as 66 defined in § 54.1-3500 employed by the Department of Corrections or by an agency employee under the 67 68 supervision of such counselor.
-If the person is determined to have a substance abuse problem, the court 69 shall require him to enter treatment and/or education program or services, if available, which, in the 70 opinion of the court, is best suited to the needs of the person.
-The program or services may be located 71 in the judicial district in which the conviction was had or in any other judicial district as the court may provide.
-The treatment and/or education program or services shall be licensed by the Department of 72 73 Behavioral Health and Developmental Services or shall be a similar program or services which are made 74 available through the Department of Corrections if the court imposes a sentence of one year or more or, 75 if the court imposes a sentence of 12 months or less, by a similar program or services available through a local or regional jail, a local community-based probation services agency established pursuant to 76 77 § 9.1-174, of an ASAP program certified by the Commission on VASAP, or a recovery community 78 organization as defined in § 18.2-251.
-The services agency or program may require the person entering such program or services under the provisions of this section to pay a fee for the education and 79 80 treatment component, or both, based upon the defendant's ability to pay.
+A. When a person is convicted of a felony, not a capital offense, committed on or after January 1, 2000, he shall be required to undergo a substance abuse screening and, if the screening indicates a substance abuse or dependence problem, an assessment by a certified substance abuse counselor as defined in § 54.1-3500 employed by the Department of Corrections or by an agency employee under the supervision of such counselor.
+If the person is determined to have a substance abuse problem, the court shall require him to enter treatment and/or education program or services, if available, which, in the opinion of the court, is best suited to the needs of the person.
+The program or services may be located in the judicial district in which the conviction was had or in any other judicial district as the court may provide.
+The treatment and/or education program or services shall be licensed by the Department of Behavioral Health and Developmental Services or shall be a similar program or services which are made available through the Department of Corrections if the court imposes a sentence of one year or more or, if the court imposes a sentence of 12 months or less, by a similar program or services available through a local or regional jail, a local community-based probation services agency established pursuant to § 9.1-174, or an ASAP program certified by the Commission on VASAP, or a recovery community organization.
+The services agency or program may require the person entering such program or services under the provisions of this section to pay a fee for the education and treatment component, or both, based upon the defendant's ability to pay.
+For purposes of this section, "recovery community organization" means a nonprofit organization composed of and governed by representatives of local communities of addiction recovery that offers peer recovery support services for persons with substance abuse and is accredited by the Council on Accreditation of Peer Recovery Support Services.

-81 B. As a condition of any suspended sentence and probation, the court shall order the person to 82 undergo periodic testing and treatment for substance abuse, if available, as the court deems appropriate 83 based upon consideration of the substance abuse assessment.
+B. As a condition of any suspended sentence and probation, the court shall order the person to undergo periodic testing and treatment for substance abuse, if available, as the court deems appropriate based upon consideration of the substance abuse assessment.